Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Experiments

-We conduct a detailed evaluation of the fine-grained tasks within VSI-Bench and CV-Bench.
-The initial performance of the Qwen2.5-VL-7B base model is shown in Table~\ref{tab:spatial}.
-For \textit{Object Count}, \textit{Absolute Distance}, \textit{Absolute Size}, and \textit{Room Size} from VSI-Bench, negative $\mathbf{GAP_{B}}$ means that the model performs better in Direct-Answer (DA) evaluation than in Chain-of-Though (CoT).
-For \textit{Relative Distance}, \textit{Relative Direction}, and \textit{Route Plan} tasks, we observe no significant difference between CoT and DA inference, indicating that the initial capabilities for reasoning and direct answering are comparable on these tasks. \textit{Appearance Order} is the only task where the base model shows a positive but marginal gain under CoT inference.
-CV-Bench reflects similar characteristics that most tasks are better suited for DA inference.
+We evaluate the Dual Tuning results on spatial tasks at a fine-grained subtask level (Table~\ref{tab:spatial}).
+According the initial performance of the Qwen2.5-VL-7B in subtasks like \textit{Object Count}, \textit{Absolute Distance}, \textit{Absolute Size}, and \textit{Room Size}, negative $\mathbf{GAP_{B}}$ means it performs better in the Direct-Answer (DA) mode than Chain-of-Though (CoT).
+For \textit{Relative Distance}, \textit{Relative Direction}, and \textit{Route Plan} subtasks, no significant difference between CoT and DA inference, indicating that the initial capabilities are comparable. \textit{Appearance Order} is the only subtask where the base model shows a marginal positive gain under CoT inference.
+The CV-Bench results point to a consistent conclusion that the current base model is better suited to DA-mode inference on spatial tasks.

 After Dual Tuning, both DA and CoT evaluation achieve positive gains over the base model, evidenced by positive values for both $\mathbf{Gain_{CoT}}$ and $\mathbf{Gain_{DA}}$.
-However, no task satisfies the ``Thinking Boundary”, with both $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$ being positive.
-Red $\mathbf{GAP_{DT}}$ reveals that the improvement driven by DA is significantly superior to that of CoT across most tasks, approaching parity only in complex video tasks such as \textit{Relative Direction} and \textit{Route Plan}.
+However, no subtask satisfies the criterion for reasoning superiority, where both $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$ being positive.
+Red $\mathbf{GAP_{DT}}$ reveals that the improvement driven by DA is significantly superior to that of CoT, approaching parity only in tasks such as \textit{Relative Direction} and \textit{Route Plan}.

-Results with Ming-lite-omni as the base model are presented in Table~\ref{tab:ming-sp} (Appendix).
-The $\mathbf{GAP_{B}}$ indicates that its initial performance varies from Qwen2.5-VL and shows less contrast between inference modes.
-However, the results of $\mathbf{GAP_{DT}}$ are highly consistent in negative value, indicating that DA training yields more improvements on these spatial tasks.
+Results with Ming-lite-omni are presented in Table~\ref{tab:ming-sp} (Appendix).
+The $\mathbf{GAP_{B}}$ varies from Qwen2.5-VL and shows less contrast between inference modes.
+The Dual Tuning results ($\mathbf{GAP_{DT}}$) are highly consistent with Qwen2.5-VL, the negative value indicates that DA training yields more improvements on these spatial tasks.
+The above results suggest that under the current base model and data conditions, DA training is the better choice than reasoning-oriented supervision for improving spatial capabilities related to VSI-Bench and CV-Bench.

-The above results indicate some perception-oriented tasks in spatial benchmarks may be better suited for direct answering, as hallucinations introduced by test-time scaling may interfere with the model's judgment.
-Notably, these findings only suggest that some spatial tasks are unsuitable for reasoning-oriented training under the given CoT data, which determines the model's thinking patterns.
-We will discuss it in the following sections.